KylaAdams5/NeutrinoMass/README.md

 ## Prerequisites

-Vigilante should be run with Python version 3.6.3.
+NeutrinoMass should be run with Python version 3.6.3.

 ## Installing